-The Executive of the TTPS is responsible for the strategic direction and general management of the Service, comprises the Commissioner of Police and thirteen other Officers, as highlighted below:
+The Executive of the TTPS, led by the Commissioner of Police, is responsible for the strategic direction and general management of the Service.
+The Executive Leadership comprises of the following Offices:

-- Three Deputy Commissioners: - (1) Deputy Commissioner Intelligence and Investigations. - (2) Deputy Commissioner Operations. - (3) Deputy Commissioner Administration and Operational Support. - Ten Assistant Commissioners: - (1) Assistant Commissioner North West. - (2) Assistant Commissioner North East. - (3) Assistant Commissioner South Central. - (4) Assistant Commissioner Criminal Division. - (5) Assistant Commissioner Tobago and Eastern. - (6) Assistant Commissioner White Collar Crime.(7) Assistant Commissioner Central Intelligence Bureau. - (7) Assistant Commissioner Central Intellig (8) Assistant Commissioner Administration. - (9) Assistant Commissioner Factical Support. - (10) Assistant Commissioner Specialized Support.
+- One (1) Commissioner of Police - Three (3) Deputy Commissioners of Police: - (1) Deputy Commissioner of Police, Intelligence and Investigations. - (2) Deputy Commissioner of Police, Operations. - (3) Deputy Commissioner of Police, Administration and Operational Support. - Ten Assistant Commissioners of Police: - (1) Assistant Commissioner of Police, North West. - (2) Assistant Commissioner of Police, North East. - (3) Assistant Commissioner of Police, South Central. - (4) Assistant Commissioner of Police, Criminal Division. - (5) Assistant Commissioner of Police, Tobago and Eastern. - (6) Assistant Commissioner of Police, White Collar Crime. - (7) Assistant Commissioner of Police, Central Intelligence Bureau. - (8) Assistant Commissioner of Police, Administration. - (9) Assistant Commissioner of Police, Tactical Support. - (10) Assistant Commissioner of Police, Specialized Support.